$100 $40 (save 60%)

 There’s an Air unit displayed on the sole, which delivers a shock-absorbent and cushioned support.
 For the brown sneakers version, the Olive Flak/Sail/Gum Light Brown and the lighter Mushroom/Muslin/Sail are the colorways to choose from.

 Nike Air Force 1 07 LV8.
-Stamping a fresh take on an icon, the Nike Air Force 1 07 LV8 exudes a timeless yet fashion-forward appeal.
+Stamping a fresh take on an icon, the elevated sole of Nike Air Force 1 07 exudes a timeless yet fashion-forward appeal.
 It elevates the original sneaker to create an updated model that balances a classic design with fresh, modern details.

 Perforations provide ventilation along the upper, while the foam sole incorporates Air system cushioning.
 The brown shoes option features a stark white midsole, giving the shoe a minimalistic yet classy flair.